-The transplant was performed May 27, 2020, at Froedtert Hospital by a team including Joohyun Kim, MD, PhD, a transplant surgeons and Medical College of Wisconsin faculty member.
+The transplant was performed May 27, 2020, at Froedtert Hospital by a team including Joohyun Kim, MD, PhD, a transplant surgeon and Medical College of Wisconsin faculty member.
 Froedtert Hospital is the academic medical center of the Froedtert & MCW health network.

 The COVID-19 pandemic did not affect the transplant process, aside from the roughly six weeks between Easter and the surgery when John and Mark limited contact with people and avoided travel.
 Their diligence paid off.

 Timing Is Everything for Routine Transplant Procedures

 A kidney transplant typically takes two to three hours and has become a relatively routine procedure," Dr. Kim said.

 Nonetheless, a kidney transplant remains a delicate exercise in timing.
 While one surgeon removed Mark’s kidney laparoscopically, a minimally invasive surgical method, Dr. Kim prepared the transplant site near John’s pelvis.